go-acme/lego/docs/content/usage/cli/_index.md

      run      Register an account, then create and install a certificate revoke   Revoke a certificate
      renew    Renew a certificate
-     dnshelp  Shows additional help for the --dns global option list     Display certificates and accounts information.
+     dnshelp  Shows additional help for the '--dns' global option list     Display certificates and accounts information.
      help, h  Shows a list of commands or help for one command